SimCoachCorpus: A naturalistic dataset with language and trajectories for embodied teaching: Introduction

-\textbf{Contribution} In this paper, we introduce \name: a unique dataset of interactive coaching in the high-performance driving education (HPDE) domain that aims to reduce the above-mentioned gaps by capturing longitudinal interactive motor learning phenomena in the presence of expert instruction.
-Our dataset offers unique opportunities for researchers from various fields to explore: computational modeling of how students learn in embodied domains with and without assistance; the development of machine learning systems for coaching; and naturalistic linguistic phenomena and their relationship to student behavior.
-It includes: \begin{inparaenum}[i)] \item Personalized one-on-one verbal instruction during and after driving, collected in a longitudinal learning context; \item Synchronized dense state and action information, along with metadata on the students' emotional state and cognitive load; \item Self-practice (no coaching) control group to understand the influence of coaching on both student behavior and overall performance; \item Example code for several relevant ML tasks such as behavior cloning of coach and student, as well as text analysis and generation. \end{inparaenum}
+\textbf{Contribution}: In this paper, we introduce \name{}, a unique dataset of interactive coaching in the high-performance driving education (HPDE) domain that aims to reduce the above-mentioned gaps by capturing longitudinal interactive motor learning phenomena in the presence of expert instruction.
+Our dataset offers unique opportunities for researchers from various fields to explore key research questions such as a) how language adapts over time with or without conditioning on embodied state information and b) how student compliance to instructions mediates learning.
+It also allows for the development of machine learning systems for coaching; and naturalistic linguistic phenomena and their relationship to student behavior.
+The dataset includes: i) personalized one-on-one verbal instruction during and after driving with the same expert coach, collected in a longitudinal learning context; ii) synchronized dense state and action information with expert teaching utterances and annotations, along with metadata on the students' emotional state and cognitive load; iii) Self-practice (no coaching) control group to understand the influence of coaching on both student behavior and overall performance; iv) Example code for several relevant machine learning tasks, such as behavior cloning of coach and student, as well as text analysis and generation.

+\name{} is the first dataset to jointly capture longitudinal motor learning, expert language, and dense embodied state under controlled instruction.
+It facilitates exploring questions such as how instruction timing affects motor learning, how compliance mediates learning, and how language adapts over time with or without relation to the embodied student state.